Updated May 20, 2020

 - “Controller” means the entity that decides how and why Personal Data are Processed.
 In many jurisdictions, the Controller has primary responsibility for complying with applicable data protection laws.

-- “Council Member” means any person who has executed a version of the GLG Terms & Conditions of Council Membership and not had their membership discontinued (either by GLG or at their request).
+- “Network Member” means any person who has executed a version of the GLG Terms & Conditions of Network Membership and not had their membership discontinued (either by GLG or at their request).

 - “Data Protection Authority” means an independent public authority that is legally tasked with overseeing compliance with applicable data protection laws.